-Net cash used in investing activities for the year ended December 31, 2010, as compared to the year ended December 31, 2009.
+Net cash used in investing activities for the year ended December 31, 2010 was \$31.3 million compared to \$48.3 million for the year ended December 31, 2009.
 The decrease in investing activities for the year ended December 31, 2010, as compared to the year ended December 31, 2009, was the result of decreased capital expenditures primarily related to the petroleum business.
 For the year ended December 31, 2010, capital expenditures associated with the nitrogen fertilizer business totaled \$10.1 million compared to \$13.4 million for the year ended December 31, 2009.
 This decrease was coupled with a decrease of \$14.2 million in petroleum capital expenditures for the comparable period.
-For the year ended December 31, 2010, petroleum capital expenditures totaled approximately \$19.8 million compared to \$34.0 million for the year ended December 31, 2009.
-Significant capital expenditures for the year ended December 31, 2010, included expenditures for the petroleum business' ultra low sulfur gasoline unit and the nitrogen fertilizers business' UAN secondary reactor.
+For the year ended December 31, 2010, petroleum capital expenditures totaled approximately \$19.8 million compared to \$34.0 million for the year ended December 31, 2010, included expenditures for the petroleum business' ultra low sulfur gasoline unit and the nitrogen fertilizers business' UAN secondary reactor.
 Capital expenditures were partially offset by approximately \$1.1 million of insurance proceeds received in connection with the rupture of the high-pressure UAN vessel.